jcesarstef/python-registrobr/README.md

 # python-registrobr
-A tiny library to handle with RegistroBR whois querys
+A tiny python3 library to handle with RegistroBR whois queries

 ### Motivation